 - You can legally live in the US, work and operate your business

 - Your immediate family is included in the visa – spouse and children under 21 years old, unmarried.
 Your children can also study in the US.

 - You can travel to and from the US, without restrictions

 - You can renew your two-year E-2 Visa indefinitely, as long as your business remains viable and the requirements for renewal are sustained

-- There is no set minimum investment, as long as the investment is considered to be a substantial amount
+- There is no set minimum investment amount, as long as the investment is considered to be a substantial amount

-Your family can also benefit from the visa.
-Your spouse can apply for work authorization to legally work in the US, and your children can attend school without needing a separate student visa.
+Your family can also benefit from this investor visa.
+Your spouse can apply for an employment authorization document (sometimes referred to as a work permit) from the US Department of Homeland Security to legally work in the US, and your children can attend school without needing a separate student visa.